 Application due date is December 1st.

-The counseling program has suspended use of the GRE in admissions decisions during the 2021-2022 admissions cycle.
+The Counseling program has suspended use of the GRE in admissions decisions.

 Substance Use Disorder Identification and Treatment (SUDIT) Certificate

 Students in the Counseling Psychology Ph.D. program are eligible to complete a certificate in Substance Use Disorder Identification and Treatment (SUDIT).
 Students who earn the SUDIT certificate learn the most effective and ethical ways to identify and treat substance use disorders.
 The SUDIT certificate is beneficial for anyone who plans to work in private practice as they will be certified to effectively treat all substance use disorders, a skill not traditionally taught in most counseling psychology doctoral programs.
 The SUDIT certificate is also important for anyone who plans to pursue a career as a substance use researcher as this certificate emphasizes one’s expertise in the field.